 - Jiang, B*.
 (2018).
 The road to a healthy city: The benefits of Urban Nature for Mental Health.Urban and Rural Planning.
 2018 (3): 13-20.
 (In Chinese)

 - Jiang, B*., Mak, C. N. S., Larsen, L., & Zhong, H. (2017).
 Minimizing the gender difference in perceived safety: Comparing the effects of urban back alley interventions.Journal of Environmental Psychology, 51, 117-131. doi:http://dx.doi.org/10.1016/j.jenvp.2017.03.012

 - Jiang, B*., Deal, B., Pan, H., Larsen, L., Hsieh, C.-H., Chang, C.-Y., & Sullivan, W. C. (2017).
 Remotely-sensed imagery vs. eye-level photography: Evaluating associations among measurements of tree cover density.
 Landscape and Urban Planning, 157, 270-281. doi: http://dx.doi.org/10.1016/j.landurbplan.2016.07.010

 - Jiang, B*.
 (2017).
-Measuring Impacts Of Ordinary Green Landscapes On Human Health And Transforming Research Findings Into Design Solutions: Four Important Issues, Time+Architecture, 157, p.
+Measuring Impacts of Ordinary Green Landscapes On Human Health And Transforming Research Findings Into Design Solutions: Four Important Issues.
+Time+Architecture, 157, p.
 34-37.
+(In Chinese)